Government Procurement Fraud Charges & Avoiding Criminal Liability

 Many small businesses involved in the 8(a) BD Program find themselves facing criminal liability and procurement fraud investigations for violating the SBA small business program.
 Oftentimes, former 8(a) companies are charged with conspiracy to defraud the government because after graduation they help other 8(a) companies to develop business strategies to get federal government contracts.

 There are many government contractor fraud cases where defendants are at odds and simply do not understand how to defend the case.
-The best way to minimize liability in a criminal case involving fraud in the SBA 8(a) Program is to have an SBA lawyer on your defense team that understands the rules.
+The best way to minimize liability in a criminal case involving fraud in the SBA 8(a) Program is to have an SBA lawyer on your defense team who understands the rules.

 - Not all criminal defense attorneys understand the substantive nuances of the SBA 8a Program.
 Without such representation, your company may find itself at the government’s mercy during an investigation.